In memoriam segment: Controversies

-In 2017, during the 89th Academy Awards, one of the images shown as part of the In Memoriam segment was of Jan Chapman, who was alive at the time of the telecast.
+In 2017, during the 89th Academy Awards, one of the images shown as part of the In Memoriam segment was of Jan Chapman (in place of Janet Patterson), who was alive at the time of the telecast.
+The Academy released an apology for the error and stated the mistake was corrected on their website.

-In February 2018, during the week leading up to Super Bowl LII, an in memoriam video, honoring recently deceased people associated with the NFL, was shown at the site of the game, U.S. Bank Stadium; one of the honorees in the montage was Aaron Hernandez, a former professional football player who had killed himself in his prison cell ten months earlier.
+In February 2018, during the week leading up to Super Bowl LII, an in memoriam video that honored recently deceased people associated with the NFL was shown at U.S. Bank Stadium, the venue of the game; one of the honorees in the montage was Aaron Hernandez, a former professional football player who had killed himself in his prison cell ten months earlier.
 Hernandez was convicted, in 2014, for the murder of Odin Lloyd, though the conviction was under appeal at the time of Hernandez's death.

-In April 2018, the Laurence Olivier Awards came under fire for not including the late Sir Peter Hall, acclaimed British theatre director, in its in memoriam segment.
+In April 2018, the Laurence Olivier Awards came under fire for not including Sir Peter Hall, an acclaimed British theatre director, in its in memoriam segment.
 To make up for this omission, the Olivier Awards renamed its Best Director trophy the "Sir Peter Hall Award for Best Director."

-In September 2018, viewers of the 70th Primetime Emmy Awards were outraged when this ceremony's in memoriam segment included recently-dead politician John McCain—but not the late rapper/television star Mac Miller.
+In September 2018, viewers of the 70th Primetime Emmy Awards were outraged when said ceremony's in memoriam segment included recently deceased politician John McCain, but not rapper Mac Miller.

+In March 2025, after the 97th Academy Awards, viewers were visibly outraged when actress Michelle Trachtenberg was not included in the In Memoriam segment, as she died on February 26, 2025, four days before the ceremony.
+Her death was announced one day before the deaths of actor Gene Hackman and his wife Betsy Arakawa, where the former, unlike Trachtenberg, was included in the montage.
+Many viewers condemned her omission, calling it "disrespectful" and "a huge oversight", despite having a more prominent career in television than in film.

 Response

-The producers of in memoriam segments frequently defend their decisions to include some but not others, on the grounds that there is not enough time in an award show to honor every single person who has recently died.
+The producers of In Memoriam segments frequently defend their decisions to include some but not others because they say there is not enough time in an award show to honor every single person who has recently died.
 As one longtime AMPAS member put it:

-Ken Ehrlich, longtime producer of the Grammy Awards, says that "there’s always criticism...we start with a list of 300 worthy people.
-We can’t do 300 worthy people.
+Ken Ehrlich, longtime producer of the Grammy Awards, says that "there's always criticism...we start with a list of 300 worthy people.
+We can't do 300 worthy people.
 At some point, it becomes subjective."
 Chuck Workman, a past editor of the Oscars' memorial tribute, notes that when deciding how many people get into the montage, the audience's patience must be taken into consideration.
 "I don't think they want to sit for 10 minutes," says Workman.

 In addition to the televised In Memoriam segment, the Oscars also feature on its website a much longer obituary montage with many more names on it.